-(L. hybridum, L. boucheanum syn.)
+Hybrid ryegrasses (L. hybridum, L. boucheanum syn.)

-This category of grass is well suited to specialist high performance paddocks, and is also very suitable for over-sowing and topping up thinning older stands.
+This category of grass is well suited to specialist high performance paddocks, and is also very suitable for oversowing and topping up thinning older stands.
 Hybrid ryegrasses are generally produced by plant breeders crossing Italian ryegrass with perennial ryegrass.
 Hybrid ryegrasses tend to fall between Italian and perennial ryegrasses in growth and persistence, but varieties vary widely.
 Some are more similar to Italian ryegrass and some to perennial ryegrass.

 Hybrids provide better winter production than perennial ryegrass and are best used in mild summer areas where they may persist for 3-5 years.
-Shogun and Barberia hybrid ryegrasses will last for a number of years supplying very high quality feed year round.
+Samurye, Shogun and Barberia hybrid ryegrasses will last for a number of years supplying very high quality feed year round.
 They require less frequent re-sowing than annual, Italian or many other (shorter-term) hybrids.
 For sites requiring winter performance with some summer hardiness, Barberia is a remarkably reliable option.
-Where winter and summer performance are expected, Shogun is a standout.
+Where winter and summer performance are expected, late maturity Samurye and Shogun are standout options.